Northbrook Personal Injury Lawyer

 Collections?
 Yes, when you get in an accident, if you or your health insurance doesn’t pay for the bills, those bills can and often do go to collections companies for recovery.
 This can negatively affect your credit.

 As such, it’s extremely important to manage your bills after an accident.
 This is also an example of why in the end, it is usually beneficial to have your health insurance company pay your medical bills.

 Note that while most of your bills may be paid, you will still be responsible for paying your co-pays and deductible before your health insurance kicks in.

 Often your medical bills and/or liens, amount to more than your potential settlement.
 If this happens, your attorney will rely on the Illinois Healthcare Services Lien Act to resolve your bills.
 Generally, the lien act states that health care providers are limited in how much they can recover against your settlement.

-If you are unsure how to handle liens in your personal injury settlement, contact my office today for a free consultation.
+If you are in Northbrook and unsure how to handle liens in your personal injury settlement, contact my office today for a free consultation.
 Call 312-848-9783 and ask for attorney Barry Zlotowicz.